-- 1. Engage in creative processes including conception, investigation, execution, and ongoing critical analysis. - 2.
-Identify, analyze, and critique the elements of a form of expression using its specific vocabulary. - 3.
-Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed. - 4.
-Interpret diverse forms of creative expression from different perspectives (e.g. artistic, historical, Indigenous, literary, scientific, philosophical).
+- Engage in creative processes including conception, investigation, execution, and ongoing critical analysis. - Identify, analyze, and critique the elements of a form of expression using its specific vocabulary. - Explain the significance of diverse forms of human creative expression, specifically including Indigenous forms. - Assess the interaction among cultural frameworks, people, and the natural environment. - Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed. - Interpret diverse forms of creative expression from different perspectives (e.g. artistic, historical, Indigenous, literary, scientific, philosophical).